docusign/docusign-esign-java-client/README.md

 # DocuSign Java Client

-You can sign up for a free [developer account](https://secure.docusign.com/signup/developer) and generate your Integrator Key (aka API Key) through your account preferences.
+You can sign up for a free [developer sandbox](https://secure.docusign.com/signup/developer).

 Requirements
 ============